-Over the past several days, Kai Davis of Double Your eCommerce, has spent some time with us covering virtually everything there is to know regarding the world of digital outreach and content consulting.
+Over the past several days, Kai Davis of Double Your eCommerce, has spent some time with us covering virtually everything there is to know regarding the world of digital outreach and content consulting employing quality article content writers.
 If you need to catch up with our previous conversations, or you’d like a little refresher, be sure to check out part one and part two of this series.
 Today, we’ll finish up our little chat by tackling a few more key issues in the modern world of search engine optimization (SEO) and content development, as well as explore what keeps Kai ticking on his time off the clock.

 You mentioned earlier the whole process of accepting and rejecting clients.
 Where to do you connect with these prospective clients?